bazbt3/microbit-traffic/README.md

 It uses the Microsoft MakeCode IDE (blocks of code similar to Scratch.)
 In this case all the coding has used [the iPhone micro:bit app.](https://apps.apple.com/gb/app/micro-bit/id1092687276).
 However, [other platforms, apps and languages](https://microbit.org/code/) can be used.

-Note: I used only the block editor so be aware that the MicroPython may not be ordered 'neatly'.
+Note: I have used only the block editor so be aware that the underlying 'written' code may not be ordered 'neatly'.  *(I originally thought the MicroPython code from the app would be saved here but only the javascript makes it to the repo; see the Main.ts file.)*

 ## The Osoyoo interface board and sensors